owdproject/app-about/README.md

 ## Quick Installation

-1. Navigate to your OWD client folder in your terminal:
+1. Navigate to your client folder in your terminal:

     ```bash
     cd owd-client
     ```

-2. Install the module using npm or yarn:
+2. Install the desktop module using npm or yarn:

     ```bash
     npm install @owdproject/app-about
     ```

-3. Register the application in your OWD configuration file:
+3. Register the application in your desktop configuration file:

     ```typescript
     // owd.config.ts